SleepySoft/smLogger/README.md

 Then you can run the binary and have a try:

-"./smLogger" : Run as slave
+> "./smLogger" : Run as slave, auto receive message.
+> "./smLogger s m" : Run as slave, seek message by arrow key (up, down, left, right, q, other key -> offset -1, +1, -10, +10, quit, refresh with current offset).
-"./smLogger m" : Run as master, manual input mode
+> "./smLogger m" : Run as master, manual input mode
-"./smLogger m r" : Run as master, random mode
+> "./smLogger m r" : Run as master, random mode
-"./smLogger m l" : Run as master, test log format with random data
+> "./smLogger m l" : Run as master, test log format with random data

-Once you run a master and at least a slave.
+Once you run a master and at least one slave.
 You can see the statistics data on the master console and the message that got from master on the slave console.

 So let's review the requirement we metioned at the begining: